 Abbey went from being known as a model and football WAG to becoming one of Strictly’s most popular dancers during her stint on the show in 2013 with partner Aljaz Skorjanec.

 After her time in the competition, she went back to Britain’s Next Top Model as a host, the show that had launched her career nine years earlier.
 She’s now a mum with a successful modeling career.

 Louis Smith — 2012

 Gymnast Louis won Strictly with professional partner Flavia Cacace shortly after competing in London’s Olympic Games where he won a silver medal.

-After the dance show he went back to competing and trained for the Rio Olympics in 2016 where he won another silver medal for the pommel horse.
+After the dance show, he went back to competing and training for the Rio Olympics in 2016 where he won another silver medal for the pommel horse.

 Harry Judd — 2011

 Harry tangoed his way to victory with partner Aliona Vilani in 2011 after scoring perfect 10s from the judges.